This policy sets out the requirements for schools in planning for and implementing work experience placements for secondary school students.

 - for accommodation – by the parent/guardian, or the student if they are aged 18 years or over.

-The department has established the Structured Workplace Learning (SWL) Statewide Portal – a website which provides students and teachers with a single, easy to navigate information and referral point for work-based learning opportunities offered by a diverse range of employers.
+The department’s School to Work (S2W) Statewide Portal provides students and teachers a single, easy to navigate information and referral point for work-based learning opportunities offered by a diverse range of employers.

 Searching on the portal can be done by: